Stale Air: What is it & How Do You Get Rid of it Indoors?

 On the other hand, if your exposure to this stale room or area is quite frequent, you could be putting yourself at risk to some health conditions.
 Chronic MVOC exposure has been linked to eye, nose and throat irritation, coughing, wheezing, fatigue, headaches and other symptoms associated with sick building exposure.
 This can be worse depending on whether certain toxins or chemicals are present and to what degree.

-Unfortunately, most people fail to make the connection between potential minor, common health symptoms (headaches, low energy levels, dry eyes) with air in their environment, letting it go on for long periods of time and get worse.
 This is especially true if your work environment contains stale air; this innocuous problem can affect your health and productivity.
 To detect poor air quality, it’s good to become aware of how you’re feeling in a work or home environment.
-Have you been feeling a bit off lately and don’t know why?
-Perhaps it’s the air quality.

-It’s also a good idea to address this issue as poor air quality and stale air may be an indicator of larger problems, such as mould and mildew.
-It’s important to pinpoint the source or cause and address odd, unpleasant smells in a timely manner to prevent the situation from worsening.
-Stale air may indicate that a room is retaining moisture in walls, ceilings, or floors; if untreated, this can cause mold and mildew, and subsequently produce health issues.
-The issue of household air pollutants is particularly a problem in the developing world where household air pollutants are one of the leading causes of disease and premature death, according to the World Health Organisation.
-Due to better air quality and the use of air conditioning, there aren’t as many adverse health effects in the developed world; however, breathing in stale air overall isn’t a healthy experience.
+Stale air may indicate that a room is retaining moisture in walls, ceilings, or floors; if untreated, this can cause mould and mildew, and subsequently produce health issues.
+The issue of household and workplace air pollutants is particularly a problem in the developing world where these pollutants are one of the leading causes of disease and premature death, according to the World Health Organisation.

 7 Ways to Remove Stale Indoor Air